 I also had a great deal of success since 2011, first with the publication of ‘I Believe‘ by One Life Music – a book of inspirational original songs for primary school children written by Dan Callow and David Anderson that I had the privilege of arranging for vocals and piano.
 I have since been involved in the publication of Dan’s ‘Children’s Mass‘ and ‘Family of Faith‘ projects, and more latterly the scoring and arrangements for Dan’s latest projects – albums of his songs called ‘Let His Glory Shine‘ and ‘‘We Will Go Out’.

 In November 2015, after their fine performance and well deserved 3rd place at the SWBBA Contest in Torquay, Tiverton Town Band announced my appointment as their new musical director,.
-Sadly, my decision to move to Taunton made my continued appointment impossible, but I still turn out for engagements when required, and am still registered with them for contests.
+Sadly, my decision to move to Taunton made my continued appointment impossible, but I still turn out for engagements when they are short on percussion or bass.

 Life has its twists and turns as you all know, and I’m delighted to have been appointed by The Cherubim Music Trust as their social media and website editor.
 This fantastic charity loan high end musical instruments to young gifted musicians at a time in their lives when little other help is available.
 Top people helping some top students.
 I’m very excited about it – and it gives me an excuse to be on social media all the time!

-Having made the difficult decision to leave Devon and move to Somerset, not that far away – but far enough, I had to find a brass band to play in near Taunton.
+Having made the difficult decision to leave Devon and move to Somerset in 2016, not that far away – but far enough, I had to find a brass band to play in near Taunton.
 I tried out Wellington Silver band, but for a variety of reasons, it didn’t work out.
 I went for a trial for a post as MD at Burnham & Highbridge Band, but again, it wasn’t to be.
-I then appoached the newly formed Glastobury Brass – formally Yeovil Town Band, and am delighted to say that I’ve accepted a position on BBb bass with them.
-They are a very high standard band – currently in the 1st Section (formerly in the Championship Section as Yeovil Town Band), and two concerts and several carolling sessions later, I’m loving it.
+I then approached the newly formed Glastonbury Brass – formally Yeovil Town Band, and am delighted to say that I’ve accepted a position on BBb bass with them.
+They are a very high-standard band – currently in the 1st Section (formerly in the Championship Section as Yeovil Town Band), and two concerts and several carolling sessions later, I’m loving it.
 I’ve also become the percussion and brass coach for the Devon Youth Concert and Symphony Orchestras, and it’s a privilege to be able to pass on at least some of what I’ve learned over the years.

 I am an associate member of NAMIR Ltd and a professional member of NABBC, and I run Dance is With Music in my ‘spare time’.
 I am ably assisted by my wonderful wife and soulmate Catherine, who may well answer the phone should you ring with an enquiry!